confluentinc/cp-demo/README.md

 Streams monitoring in Control Center can highlight consumers that are slow to keep up with the producers.
 This is critial to monitor for real-time applications where consumers should consume produced messages with as low latency as possible.
 To simulate a slow consumer, we will use Kafka's [quota feature](https://docs.confluent.io/current/kafka/post-deployment.html#enforcing-client-quotas) to rate-limit consumption from the broker side, for just one of two consumers in a consumer group.

-1. Click on "Data streams", and "View Details" for the consumer group `app`.
+1. Click on `Data streams`, and `View Details` for the consumer group `app`.
 Click on the left-hand blue circle on the consumption line to verify there are two consumers `consumer_app_1` and `consumer_app_2`, that were created in an earlier section.
 If these two consumers are not running, start them as described in the section [consumer rebalances](#consumer-rebalances).

 	<img src="images/verify_two_consumers.png" width="400" align="center">